TeamRizu/outfox-wiki/content/dev/mode-support/txt-support.md

 This command is used to set a video to be played when the song starts on the game-play.
 It is similar to ``#BACKGROUND`` on SSC files.
 Remember, OutFox supports BGCHANGES which can be used to add effects and flair to your files, but this would need to be done within an SSC in the editor, when we have added support for karaoke in the future.

 This can be most video formats, but remember the limitations, videos may not work on other karaoke simulations!

+For _UltraStar_, if you use files with video, be prepared that those files won't work on all the different systems, and remember any video format where FFMPEG doesn't need slow indexing for predictive frame access is supported.
+It is common for chart creators to use one file for their video which contains the audio for the song within, and this is placed within both the ``#MP3`` and ``#VIDEO`` tags.
+We will need to add support for these charts in _Project OutFox_.

 ---